Appngage/appsmonk-sdk-android/README.md

  Be sure to replace <b>YOUR APPNGAGE APT KEY</b> with your actual <b>APPNGAGE API KEY</b> from Appngage Dashboard.
  Also replace <b>YOUR GCM SENDER ID</b> with your actual <b>GCM SENDER ID</b> that you obtained earlier.</pre>

-4)Configure your In App Chat
+4)Configure In App Chat

-Finally in Adndroid side after the above steps are done,
+Finally after the above steps are done,

 Add the following lines in the your launching activity file.
+Below shown is a sample code of a Launching Activity file.
 ```java
    import com.appngage.api.NgageManager;
    import com.appngage.io.VolleyHelper;